byuicampuscd/adobe-api-runner/README.md

 `-s <sectionList.csv>` |  Enter the name of the sectionList as an argument `-d <domain>` | change the domain from the default 'byui' ex. `node adobe-api-runner -d benjameep   => http://benjameep.adobeconnect.com/`
-`-v`   | Prints the queryString and XML when it errors `-p`   | Saves credentials, and skips login.
+`-v`   | Prints the queryString and XML when it errors `-p`   | Saves password and username as plaintext, and skips login.
 For debugging.
 Not reccomended for normal use